BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 az group create --name ReplaceWith_PoCResourceGroupName --location eastus
 ```

-**Microsoft Azure SQL DB with the AdventureWorksLT sample database installed, using SQL Server Logins**
+**Microsoft Azure SQL Database with the AdventureWorksLT sample database installed, using SQL Server Logins**
 AdventureWorks has standardized on the [Microsoft SQL Server Relational Database Management System platform](https://www.microsoft.com/en-us/sql-server/), and the Development team wants to use a managed service for the database rather than installing locally.
-Using Azure SQL DB allows this managed service to be completely code-compatible wherever they run the SQL Server engine - on-premises, in a Container, in Linux or Windows, or even in an Internet of Things (IoT) environment.
+Using Azure SQL Database allows this managed service to be completely code-compatible wherever they run the SQL Server engine - on-premises, in a Container, in Linux or Windows, or even in an Internet of Things (IoT) environment.

 The team used the sample *AdventureWorksLT* database for the PoC using the same PoC Resource Group, [which you can learn to deploy here.](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal) They set a SQL Server account for login for testing, but will revisit this decision in a security review.